-Lymph nodes with cancer cells will also be examined for treatment effect.
+Lymph nodes with cancer cells will also be examined for treatment effect (see Lymph nodes below).

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called a metastasis.